cilium/tetragon/docs/content/en/docs/features/k8s-filtering.md

       - action: Sigkill
 EOF
 ```

+The above tracing policy will kill the process that performs an lseek system call with a file
+descriptor of `-1`.
+Note that we use a `SigKill` action only for illustration purposes because it's
+easier to observe its effects.

 Then, attempting the lseek operation on the previous terminal, will result in the process getting
 killed: